lynshao/NoisyNN/README.md

 For noisy inference, we tried three neural network (NN) architectures (ResNet34, ResNet18, and ShuffleNet V2) on the CIFAR-10 dataset and one NN architecture (BERT) on the SST-2 dataset.
 To run the code,

-1. Download the pretrained models first at https://zenodo.org/record/4778688#.YKe8dKgzaUk
+1. Download the pretrained models at https://zenodo.org/record/4778688#.YKe8dKgzaUk

-2. Enter a folder ('InferenceNoise_SST2' or 'InferenceNoise_CIFAR10');
+2. Enter a folder ('InferenceNoise_CIFAR10' or 'InferenceNoise_SST2');

 3. Run the following